rust-stuco/lectures/week12/parallelism.md

 ```

 * `thread::scope`'s closure takes a `Scope` object `s`
-  * You use this `Scope` object to spawn threads via `Scope::spawn`
+  * You use this `s` to spawn threads via `Scope::spawn`

 ---

 # Approach 1: `thread::scope`

-The Rust compiler ensures that the borrowed data, `numbers`, outlives the threads:
+The Rust compiler ensures that the borrowed data, `numbers`, outlives the threads

 ```rust
 fn compute_squares(numbers: &mut [i32]) {